-The aircrafts instability coupled with the weak airframe meant it was prone to structural failures.
-Even after the wars end the He 162 Salamander was still killing pilots, when in late 1945 a British test pilot pushed one a little too hard, causing the tail assembly to break apart.
+The aircraft’s instability coupled with the weak airframe meant it was prone to structural failures.
+Even after the war end the He 162 Salamander was still killing pilots, when in late 1945 a British test pilot pushed one a little too hard, causing the tail assembly to break apart.
 The resulting crash killed a soldier on the ground and the pilot.

 A Modern Canopy

-The aircraft used a single BMW 003 turbo jet engine, which was less powerful than the Junkers Jumo 004 used in the Messerschmitt 262, but didn’t draw supply away from the Me 262.
-The He 162 was so light however that the aircraft still had a better power to weight ration than the Me 262.
-The engine was mounted atop the He 162 in a rather unique and odd looking configuration.
-This was for simplicity sake, saving designers from having to place the engine within the fuselage, a location that would greatly increase complexity.
+The aircraft used a single BMW 003 turbojet engine, which was less powerful than the Junkers Jumo 004 used in the Messerschmitt 262 but didn’t draw supply away from the Me 262.
+The He 162 was so light however that the aircraft still had a better power-to-weight ratio than the Me 262.
+The engine was mounted atop the He 162 in a rather unique and odd-looking configuration.
+This was for simplicity’s sake, saving designers from having to place the engine within the fuselage, a location that would greatly increase complexity.

 The seat had two caps that slid into and sealed the tops of two tubes behind the seat, attached to the airframe.
 At the bottom of each tube was an explosive charge, which when detonated would rapidly fill the tubes with expanding gas, causing the closing caps mounted to the seat to launch upwards, lifting the seat along with the pilot out the aircraft and clear of the engine.

-The He 162 Salamander was well armed.
+The He 162 Salamander was well-armed.
 There had been a shift during the war toward cannon in place of machine-guns on fighters, as the explosive shells of cannons could explode within the aircraft wreaking havoc, and also destroy self-sealing fuel tanks.
-They were particularly useful at bring down heavy bombers like the B-17 and B-24, which could survive large amounts of smaller calibre impacts in the large expanses of room inside them.
-Cannon fire on the other hand could literally destroy entire load bearing structures, causing wings and sections to tear off.
+They were particularly useful at bringing down heavy bombers like the B-17 and B-24, which could survive large amounts of smaller caliber impacts in the large expanses of room inside them.
+Cannon fire on the other hand could literally destroy entire load-bearing structures, causing wings and sections to tear off.

 Speed and Performance

 Despite only having one early jet engine, the He 162 was seriously fast.
 At 20,000 ft at maximum thrust, the aircraft could reach 520 mph, making it one of the fast aircraft of the war.
-For comparison, the Focke-Wulf Fw 190, a favourite of German pilots, had a top speed of 426mph.
-The aircraft was however significantly hampered by a flight time of around 30 minutes before it ran out of fuel; the trade off for such a small airframe.
+For comparison, the Focke-Wulf Fw 190, a favorite of German pilots, had a top speed of 426mph.
+The aircraft was however significantly hampered by a flight time of around 30 minutes before it ran out of fuel; the trade-off for such a small airframe.